-The vast majority of sales made during the Fair corresponded to works of artists represented by the galleries, with mid-career artists, who live and work in our country, being the most appreciated by both public and private collectors.
-The second market has almost disappeared at Estampa with a considerable increase in international artists represented by our galleries.
+The vast majority of the sales made during the Fair corresponded to works by artists represented by the galleries, with mid-career artists who live and work in our country being the most appreciated by both public and private collectors.
+The second market almost disappeared at Estampa and there was a considerable increase in the number of international artists represented by our galleries.

-Two weeks after the closing of the 2018 edition, we asked the galleries that participated in the fair this year to send us their list of artists sold at Estampa 2018.
-We asked for a list only with the names of the artists with sales closed during the fair and during the days immediately following, leaving medium and long-term operations and procedures outside of our data analysis.
+Two weeks after the closing of the April 2021 edition, we have asked the galleries that have participated in the fair this year to send us their list of artists sold at the 28th edition of Estampa.
+We asked them for a list only with the names of the artists with sales closed during the fair and in the days immediately after, leaving the medium and long term operations and negotiations out of our analysis of the data.

-We attach a document with this list, which produces a result of 164 names of artists whose galleries incorporated during the four days of the fair many other public and private collections in our country, and also collections from the international programme.
+Attached is a document with this list, which yields a result of 197 names of artists that their galleries have incorporated during the four days of the fair into the same number of public and private collections in our country, and also into the collections of the international programme.

-From this list of 164 artists, with their date and place of birth, we have drawn some conclusions that we think help define and focus more precisely the fair and its immediate meaning and scope in its most commercial aspect.
+From this list of artists, with their date and place of birth, we have drawn some conclusions that we think help to define and focus the fair and its immediate meaning and scope in its most commercial facet with greater precision.

 Ángela de la Cruz (A Coruña, 1965), guest artist of the last edition, made an exhibition with a series of paintings made specifically for the fair.
 This artist was awarded in 2017 with the National Prize for Plastic Arts, was also the protagonist of one of the forums, directed by Fernando Castro Flórez, on the renewal and transgression in Spanish painting.